themesberg/flowbite-svelte/src/routes/docs/components/card.md

 ---
 layout: componentLayout
 title: Svelte Cards - Flowbite
-breadcrumb_title: Card
+breadcrumb_title: Svelte Card
+component_title: Cards
 dir: Components
 description: Get started with a large variety of Tailwind CSS card examples for your web project
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as cardProps } from '../../props/Card.json'